jayehernandez/letra-extension/docs/new_language.md

 # ➕ Adding a New Language

-No need for experience in VueJS and NodeJS is needed to add a new language. **You'll only be working with JSON files 🎉**
+> No need for experience in VueJS and NodeJS is needed to add a new language. **You'll only be working with JSON files 🎉**

 ## 📝 Guidelines

 ### Adding Language Details

-Add the New Language in the `server/data/languages.json` file.
+You'll need to add the new language in the `server/data/languages.json` file.

 Format:
 ```sh